-The respective proportions of women and men in the Company including its subsidiaries ('consolidated entity') as at 30 June 2016 are as follows:
+The respective proportions of women and men in the Company including its subsidiaries ('consolidated entity') as at 30 June 2023 are as follows:

-The Board of K2 Energy Limited comprises 3 men and K2 Energy currently has no employees.
-Thus, the following proportions were applicable as at 30 June 2016: of women on the board to men - zero to three.
+The Board of K2 Energy Limited comprises 2 men and 1 woman and K2 Energy currently has no employees.
+Thus, the following proportions were applicable as at 30 June 2023: of women on the board to men - one to two.